 “I love this place.
 I love this city.”
 This is the silent mantra that played in my head this year each time we visited a new part of Auckland.
 Or each time we drove home from school pick-ups and saw the serene turquoise of the harbour mouth, the bush-covered ranges, the startling red of Pohutakawa flowers against the deep blue sky.

 For the nature lover, NZ is pure paradise.
-For the biker, the camper, the hitch-hiker, the adventurer, the loner, the tramper, the mountain climber, the river rafter, the ocean kayaker, opportunities
+For the biker, the camper, the hitch-hiker, the adventurer, the loner, the tramper, the mountain climber, the river rafter, the ocean kayaker, opportunities abound in a mostly unspoilt, always un-crowded setting.

-We never did the boerewors, beer and braaivleis thing back in SA, so we don’t miss any part of SA culture.
-We fit better here with the European immigrants than we did back in SA.
+n we did back in SA.
 On every level, in every way, coming here has given us the life we always wanted: open, carefree, lots of interesting people in an interesting community, loads of friends for my kids who like nature, clambering up trees and scouring beaches for treasures.
 My little girl skypes her old friends back home and they stare blankly at her precious kauri gum collection, her worm farm, her crystal and shell collection from the last year.
 They don’t get it because their lives are restricted to back gardens and shopping malls.
 That crazy, dirty, outdoorsy kind of childhood is dying out in the SA city suburbs.

-dy rentals we found, but we took the massive risk of buying a house instead – after only three weeks in a country we had never seen before.
+So what made the first year so much easier than expected?
+We could have settled for one of the few mouldy rentals we found, but we took the massive risk of buying a house instead – after only three weeks in a country we had never seen before.
 We could have chosen a built-up suburb with massively expensive shacks, but we opted for a small lifestyle block in a community that suits us (Noordhoek is the closest equivalent that comes to mind).
 We wrote down what we wanted a year before we arrived, and we fought for it.

 Having family (cousins and an aunt and uncle) here also helped enormously.
 We knew, if things went badly wrong, we had someone to talk to.
 Better yet, their generosity and willingness to be part of our lives have been astounding.
 We met my little "niece" who instantly crept into our hearts.
 Playing with her is a real highlight, as my children have never yet had the privilege of cousins.
 They absolutely adore her.